 In a Nutshell…

-Participating in a court-ordered evaluation provides an objective and unbiased assessment of a person’s mental state.
+Participating in a remote court-ordered psychiatric evaluation provides an objective and unbiased assessment of a person’s mental state.
 This can be helpful in cases where there is a dispute about whether the defendant is competent to stand trial.

 Additionally, a mental health court evaluation can provide valuable information about your mental state that can be used in your defense.
 It can help ensure you receive the help you need and navigate through the court process as smoothly as possible.